4bhish/Valyrian-react/README.md

-# Getting Started Valyrian Translator (Game of Thones)
+# Getting Started Valyrian Translator (Game of Thrones)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).